2016 Democratic National Convention: Planned demonstrations

 By May 19, 2016, five organized groups of Sanders supporters had applied for demonstration permits from the Philadelphia police department.
 A joint rally between the Poor People's Economic Human Rights Campaign and the Green Party of the United States was denied a protest permit, but both groups planned to go ahead with their protest regardless.
 The Poor People's Economic Human Rights Campaign, the Green Party, and other groups obtained permits for their demonstrations on July 7 after the American Civil Liberties Union filed a lawsuit that resulted in the city lifting its ban on rush-hour protests during the DNC.
 On July 12, Philadelphia International Airport workers of the SEIU 32BJ union voted, 461–5, in favor of striking during the DNC in order to seek "better scheduling, clarity on sick pay, a more predictable disciplinary system, and to be able to unionize".
 However, on July 22, the union and American Airlines reached an agreement, and the planned strike was called off.

 The city of Philadelphia expected 35,000 to 50,000 protesters throughout the convention.

 Nomination and balloting

 Pre-convention delegate count

-The table below reflects the presumed delegate count following the 2016 Democratic primaries:
+The table below reflects the presumed delegate count following the 2016 Democratic presidential primaries: